 Navigating construction zones in Illinois can be stressful for even the most careful drivers.
 With changing traffic patterns, narrow lanes, and crews working just feet from fast-moving vehicles, these areas require everyone’s patience and attention.
 While construction zones are designed to keep roads safe and efficient, accidents unfortunately still occur, sometimes resulting in serious injuries for drivers, passengers, and workers.

-When a crash occurs in a Chicago area construction zone, unraveling who is responsible isn’t always straightforward.
-Liability might fall on drivers, construction companies, or even government agencies, depending on the situation.
+When a car crash occurs in a Chicago area construction zone, unraveling who is responsible isn’t always straightforward.
+Liability may fall on drivers, construction companies, or government agencies, depending on the circumstances.
 That’s why it’s essential to consult with an experienced construction zone accident attorney.
 A skilled attorney can clarify these often-complicated cases and help individuals pursue the full compensation they deserve after a construction zone accident in Illinois.

 Don’t wait—Illinois law limits the time you have to file a claim.
-Contact Blumenshine Law Group today at (312) 766-1000 or email us at [email protected] for a free, no-obligation consultation.
+Contact Blumenshine Law Group today at (312) 766-1000 or email us at [email protected] for a free, no-obligation case review.
 Our experienced construction zone accident attorneys are ready to fight for the compensation you deserve.

 Construction zones often involve: